damienmckenna/metatag/README.txt

 * The fifteen Dublin Core Basic Element Set 1.1 meta tags may be added by enabling the "Metatag: Dublin Core" submodule.

-* The Open Graph Protocol meta tags, as used by Facebook, may be added by enabling the "Metatag: Open Graph" submodule.
+* The Open Graph Protocol meta tags, as used by Facebook, LinkedIn and other sites, may be added by enabling the "Metatag: Open Graph" submodule.

 * The Twitter Cards meta tags may be added by enabling the "Metatag: Twitter Cards" submodule.

+* Facebook's fb:app_id and fb:admins meta tags may be added by enabling the "Metatag: Facebook" submodule.
+These are useful for sites which are using Facebook widgets or are building custom integration with Facebook's APIs, but they are not needed by most sites and have no bearing on the Open Graph meta tags.

 * An API allowing for additional meta tags to be added, beyond what is provided by this module - see metatag.api.php for full details.